Works ✏️ Vancouver

 There are at least three reasons why I feel adrift in the cosmos.
 All of them have to do with being in over my head.

 1. During my first year at university I took a course called The Intellectual Origins of the Contemporary West.
 This course explored a staggering range of ideas, from Plato’s Republic to Sartre’s Nausea.
-It was taught at eight in the morning in a small square room in the basement of the Physics Building at Queen’s University.
+It was taught at 8 AM in a small square room in the basement of the Physics Building at Queen’s University.
 It was taught by a visiting elderly professor from Paris, Brigitte Dupont.
 In 26 weeks Madame Dupont took us from myth to quantum mechanics; from Greek democracy to Sparta’s war against Athens; from the Chain of Being to the French Revolution; from evolution and DNA to an alienated Frenchman staring at a slithering black root he refused to call Satan.

 Madame Dupont’s course blew my mind.
 Everything I’ve done after it is a vain attempt to bring it back together again.
 Which is why I call my scribblings, ✏️ The Collected Works of Humpty Dumpty.